-In an attempt to assess whether the nowcasting system can project the satellite information available in clear areas earlier in the day into the areas of subsequent storm development (but without the limiting effects of cirrus contamination), the LaGrangian nowcasting system was initialize with parcels assigned to every observational point in the 10km resolution GOES DPI PW imagery (See Fig. 6) at 1200 UTC.
+In an attempt to assess whether the nowcasting system can project the satellite information available in clear areas earlier in the day into the areas of subsequent storm development (but without the limiting effects of cirrus contamination), the lagrangian nowcasting system was initialize with parcels assigned to every observational point in the 10km resolution GOES DPI PW imagery at 2100 UTC 13 April 2006.
 RUC-II winds were interpolated to each parcel location and dynamic parcel trajectories were calculated using the initial RUC wind data and observed height field tendencies.
-Layer averaged data from 850-750 hPa and 550-450 hPa were used to initialize the movement of the parcels.
+Layer averaged data from 850-750 hPa and 550-450 hPa were used to initialize each GOES DPI observation See figure 7 as an example).